-- Community based support for children young people and their families' mental health is strengthened Support for children and young people to cope with stress is strengthened and further provision of strategies to prevent substance and alcohol abuse - There is increased participation of children, young people and parents/carers in co-production design, redesign and evaluation of mental health supports and services. - 2.4 The children service workforce in Inverclyde is invested in and is supported to continue to care - 2.5 Children, young people and families consistently experience nurturing, compassionate and respectful relationships when engaging with services.
+- Community based support for children young people and their families' mental health is strengthened Support for children and young people to cope with stress is strengthened and further provision of strategy - 2.2 Support for children and young people to cope with stress is strengthened and further provision of strategies to prevent substance and alcohol abuse - 2.3 There is increased participation of children, young people and parents/carers in co-production design, redesign and evaluation of mental health supports and services. - 2.4 The children service workforce in Inverclyde is invested in and is supported to continue to care - 2.5 Children, young people and families consistently experience nurturing, compassionate and respectful relationships when engaging with services.